edwinbosire/MarsRover-Challenge/README.md

 ## Mars Rover Challenge

-Run the project in xcode or run the unit tests.
+### Run the app

+The recommended way is to run the unit tests CMD + U.
+There is a quickly thrown together interface with three buttons that execute the sample app

 The sample data is used in MarsRoverTests.swift under unit tests (MarsRoverTests)